U.S. Department of State Seal

 Yankin Township, Yangon

-Comments: Burma does not have conscription, and the Armed Forces will not issue a statement that a person has not served in the military.
+Comments: A Conscription Law, also known as the People's Military Service Law, was activated in February 2024.
 Officers with no derogatory information in their military records can obtain "Office Order Part 2" from the Defense Services Records Office.
 Enlisted individuals with a clean record can obtain service books from the same office.
 If a veteran cannot obtain a record from that office, it may mean that his record contains adverse information.
 In that case, the U.S. Embassy in Rangoon may submit an official request for the record.

 Travel Documents

-Types Available: (Regular, Diplomatic, Official, etc.): The Government of Burma currently issues non-biometric passports with machine-readable biographical data and a printed photo.
-Unexpired non machine-readable passports with a pasted photo are still valid for travel, and may be extended by an endorsement by the Ministry of Home Affairs.
+Types Available (Regular, Diplomatic, Official, etc.): The Ministry of Home Affairs currently issues non-biometric passports with machine-readable biographical data and a printed photo.
 There are three basic types of passports:

 • The Regular/Ordinary Passport has a red cover.
 As of November 1, 2012, there are seven types of regular passports: visitor, work, seaman, business, student, religious, and dependent.
 The type of passport is indicated on the biographical information page.
 All regular passports are valid for five years and are issued by the Ministry of Home Affairs.